Whoa… the Quran is weird.

 Solomon the Wise and Terrible

 I’m actually not a fan of King Solomon in the Tanakh.
 He’s interesting for being praised highly and for his role in starting the wisdom culture that is responsible for several other books of the Tanakh –but he ultimately gets portrayed in the histories rather poorly.
-If Christians read any part of Solomon’s history from the Bible, it’ll reliably be the part where he forgoes asking God for wealth or longevity in order to pray for wisdom, and then after when God’s fulfillment is demonstrated in the trial of the two mothers.
+If Christians read any part of Solomon’s history from the Bible, it’ll reliably be the part where he forgoes asking God for wealth or longevity in order to pray for wisdom, and then the part after when God’s fulfillment is demonstrated in the trial of the two mothers.
 The rest of Solomon’s records get skipped, and I’d suspect this is because it’s full of a bunch of warning flags about the moral ambiguity of political authority and the mixed results of opulence.

 Solomon starts his reign by solidifying power through killing off potential dissidents and past enemies of his father.
 He amasses in his treasury large amounts of wealth for the sake of public benefit (building the Temple and city walls) and for status (building his palaces and simply hoarding stuff).
 These actions are ambiguous because they are politically savvy but also morally reprehensible.
 The opulence of his spending is great for the national economy and culture, but also oppressive and negligent of the poor.
 Solomon fulfills David’s ambition and replaces the portable Tabernacle with the fixed Temple, but he does this with forced labor.
 While the Torah’s view of slavery is complicated and problematic, it is worthy to note that the rebellion that undermined Solomon’s dynasty was led by the man in charge of the forced labor and fueled by outrage at the public cost of royal opulence.
 Solomon’s ultimate failing is accredited in the Tanakh’s histories to him marrying foreign wives and embracing syncretism, but within the summary of his reign is the truth that his fall was consistent with the flaws of his character and actions.
 The mixed portrayal of Solomon is that his success provided the best and most glorious time for Israel, but also set the nation up for its conflict and destruction.
 Solomon received every blessing from God and wasted it.